IoanaNastasa/habit-tracker/README.md

 1. Fork repo and clone or download it.
 2. Install dependencies via npm or yarn using `npm init` or `yarn`
-3. Run `npm run dev` to start project.
-   .._ Runs the server at [http://localhost:5000] and the client at [http://localhost:3000].
+3. Run `npm run dev` to start project.Runs the server at [http://localhost:5000] and the client at [http://localhost:3000].
-   .._ The pages reload on save.

-## Features

-- add habits and check them when done
-- check stats for each habit
-  .._ calendar that highlights days when the habit was done .._ the current streak
-  .._ the longest streak
-  .._ total days when habit was done

-# TO-DO
+## TO-DO

 - Add error actions
-- Implement JWT Authentication
+- Implement JWT Authentication/OAuth
 - Work on design, possibly by removing reactstrap and using JSX + SASS
 - Deploy to Heroku